stanford-rc/www.sherlock.stanford.edu/src/docs/storage/data-transfer.md

 more details.

-## Data Transfer Node (DTN)
+## Data Transfer Nodes (DTNs)

-A dedicated Data Transfer Node is available on Sherlock, to provide exclusive resources for large-scale data transfers.
+A pool of dedicated Data Transfer Nodes is available on Sherlock, to provide exclusive resources for large-scale data transfers.

 The main benefit of using it is that transfer tasks can't be disrupted by other users interactive tasks or filesystem access and I/O-related workloads on the login nodes.

-By using the Sherlock DTN, you'll make sure that your data flows will go through a computer whose sole purpose is to move data around.
+By using the Sherlock DTNs, you'll make sure that your data flows will go through a computer whose sole purpose is to move data around.

 It supports: